American Public Health Association (APHA) Annual Meeting

 This workshop is intended to be an in-depth exploration with approximately 30 key participants from the Gulf Region higher education, workforce development, employer, and policymaking communities.
-It will consider the current state of education and training pathways for preparing the region’s middle-skilled workforce in both the short- and long-term and identify perceived needs and potential opportunities that might be addressed by the Gulf Research Program.
+The workshop will consider the current state of education and training pathways for preparing the region’s middle-skilled workforce in both the short- and long-term and identify perceived needs and potential opportunities that might be addressed by the Gulf Research Program.

-To request agendas and presentations from past meetings, contact email@example.com.
+To request agendas and presentations from earlier meetings, contact firstname.lastname@example.org.